CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/06-build-agent-portal-and-vscode.md

 ## Task 3: Test your agent

-Let's test the agent to see how it responds using the grounding data.
+In this task, you'll interact with the agent in the Foundry playground to validate its configuration.
+You'll test policy-based question answering, verify the use of grounding data, and evaluate the agent's ability to analyze datasets and generate visualizations.

 1. In the chat interface on the right side of the playground, enter the following prompt: